ryhill1/ryhill1/README.md

 - 👋 Hi, I’m @ryhill1
-- 👀 I’m interested in automation, coding and business intelligence
+- 👀 I’m interested in automation, analysis and business intelligence
 - 🌱 I’m currently learning to be a data analyst through an Apprenticeship
-- 💞️ I’m looking to collaborate on Chatbot creation and automation
+- 💞️ I’m looking to collaborate on automation and AI Development
-- 📫 linkedin www.linkedin.com/in/ryan-hill-b74943212/
+- 📫 linkedin: www.linkedin.com/in/ryan-hill-b74943212/
 - 😄 Pronouns: he/him